 Niagara Parkway is the main road running along the Niagara River and overlooking the waterfalls.
-A pedestrian trail paralleling the road gets you very close to where you can enjoy an unobstructed view of the falls.
-In between the trail and the road, you can walk through a very well-maintained park.
+A pedestrian trail paralleling the road gets you close to where you can enjoy an unobstructed view of the falls.
+You can walk through a well-maintained park between the trail and the road.

-As you walk south, you will start getting glimpses of the much larger Horseshoe waterfall.
-Parts of the fall are always shrouded in mist with a rainbow popping in and out of view.
+Walking south, you will get glimpses of the much larger Horseshoe waterfall.
+Parts of the fall are always shrouded in mist, with a rainbow popping in and out of view.

 If you feel up to it, you can start your walk further to the north and enjoy a hike close to the Whitewater of the Niagara Gorge.

 Niagara Parks Adventure Pass

 You can visit any of the attractions mentioned below and pay as you go, but for the best value, you can buy an adventure pass ahead of time.
 The pass includes free use of the shuttle system (WEGO) and several attractions.
 Once you arrive at any attractions, the ticket booth attendant can schedule your visits.

 If you have time for only one activity while in Niagara Falls, then you must do the Hornblower cruise.
 This boat ride takes you remarkably close to the base of the larger Horseshoe Fall on the Canadian side.

 The fury of the waterfall creates fierce winds and a mist that drenches everyone on board, so it is highly recommended that you wear complementary smocks unless you really want to get drenched.

 The views from the boat are awesome.
 Looking back, you can see the Rainbow International Bridge high above, connecting the Canadian and US sides.
 On one side, you can enjoy the American Falls.